JaideepPrasad/Data-Science/NLP/Movie Recommender/README.md

 #### Recommender
    - define hybrid equation, lets say 50% content, 50% collaborative
    - depending on what movie we choose, find the corresponding table for it, compare the characteristics of that movie with all the other movies via cosine similarity
-   - sort by decending
+   - sort by descending

 ## Results

-To start of lets quickly review content, collaborative and hybrid filtering: <br><br>
+To start of lets quickly review content, collaborative, and hybrid filtering: <br><br>
 Content Filtering:
    - A user is recommended item A because the characteristics of items the user like is similar to item A
       - User like book A which is a horror story?
 Recommend book B which is also a horror story by the same author